mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 and a good physical quantities and units library should fail at compile-time in case an user makes such a mistake.

-### The affine space
+### Safety introduced by the affine space abstractions

 The affine space has two types of entities:

-- point - a position specified with coordinate values (i.e., location, address, etc.)
+- point - a position specified with coordinate values (e.g., _location_, _address_, etc.)
-- vector - the difference between two points (i.e., shift, offset, displacement, duration, etc.)
+- vector - the difference between two points (e.g., _shift_, _offset_, _displacement_, _duration_, etc.)

 One can do a limited set of operations in affine space on points and vectors.
 This greatly helps to prevent quantity equations that do not have physical sense.

-People often think that affine space is needed only to model temperatures and maybe time points (following the [`std::chrono::time_point`](https://en.cppreference.com/w/cpp/chrono/time_point) example).
+People often think that affine space is needed only to model _temperatures_ and maybe _time_ points (following the [`std::chrono::time_point`](https://en.cppreference.com/w/cpp/chrono/time_point) example).
 Still, the applicability of this concept is much wider.

 For example, if we would like to model a Mount Everest climbing expedition, we would deal with two kinds of altitude-related entities.
-The first would be absolute altitudes above the mean sea level (points) like base camp altitude, mount peak altitude, etc. The second one would be the heights of daily climbs (vectors).
-Although it makes physical sense to add heights of daily climbs, there is no sense in adding altitudes.
-What does adding the altitude of a base camp and the mountain peak mean after all?
+The first would be absolute _altitudes above the mean sea level_ (points) like _base camp altitude_, _mount peak altitude_, etc. The second one would be the _heights of daily climbs_ (vectors).
+Although it makes physical sense to add _heights of daily climbs_, there is no sense in adding _altitudes_.
+What does adding the _altitude_ of a base camp and the mountain peak mean after all?

 Modeling such affine space entities with the `quantity` (vector) and `quantity_point` (point) class